HearBuilder General FAQ's

 - Go to the Sequencing Fun House, earn tokens to use in the Arcade, and become Sequencing Superstars.

 - Put 120 illustrated scenes in order, starting with basic 2-step sequences and progressing to 6-steps.

 We recommend using HearBuilder 15-20 minutes each day until your child completes the programs.
 However, you can choose the length and frequency of use that works best for your child.

-You can renew your home, specialist, or teacher subscription directly from your account.
+You can renew your home or educator subscription directly from your account.

 - Login to your account at https://my.hearbuilder.com/